morrownr/USB-WiFi/README.md

 The Bad:

 - WPA3 does not work on tested distros
+- not recommended for master (AP) or monitor modes
 - no support for interface combinations
 - no support for extended features
 - the really bad quality of some adapters made with this chipset means you need to reseach before buying